sst/guide/_chapters/handle-cors-in-serverless-apis.md

 });
 ```

-But you can configure the specifics if necessary.
+You can further configure the specifics if necessary.
+You can [read more about this here](https://docs.serverless-stack.com/constructs/Api#cors).

 ``` js
 import { HttpMethod } from "@aws-cdk/aws-apigatewayv2";